m13253/dns-over-https/Readme.md

     |  doh-client  +--+ Content Delivery Network +--+ (Apache, Nginx, Caddy) |
     +--------------+  +--------------------------+  +------------------------+

-Although DNS-over-HTTPS can work alone, a HTTP service muxer would be useful as you can host DNS-over-HTTPS along with other HTTPS services.
+Although DNS-over-HTTPS can work alone, an HTTP service muxer would be useful as you can host DNS-over-HTTPS along with other HTTPS services.

 HTTP/2 with at least TLS v1.3 is recommended.
 OCSP stapling must be enabled,